 Corn syrup in baby formula?

 Bobbie: Let’s talk about the specifics of these types of sugars.
 There’s a spectrum of sugars that COULD be used in baby formula.
 Corn syrup is one of them.
-Do you think corn syrup should be used in infant formula and are there better sugars we could be using?
+Do you think corn syrup should be used in infant formula and are there other sugars we could be using?

 Dr Greene: As a pediatrician, it shocks and saddens me that corn syrup is so common in infant formula in the US.
-Many babies are raised on corn syrup as the primary ingredient in their baby formula.
+Many babies are raised on corn syrup as the primary carbohydrate in their baby formula.
 It’s cheaper, and we’re often driven by economics.
 The very special sugar in breast milk is called lactose.
 Lactose is different from any other sugar.

 Breast milk is a variable.
 Meaning that it changes— even during a single feeding.
 The sweetness changes, too.
 It changes depending on where someone is born.
 But with all of the changes over time, culture, ethnicity, geography- there is one thing that is constant- the #1 ingredient in breast milk (whether the mom is a vegetarian, vegan, etc) is lactose.